‘You’ll find out’: Trump speaks on Greenland’s fate and the future of NATO

 “They have no money.
 They never had money.
 They never had a life.
 They never had a government.
 They never had a country, because there’s basically no country.
 Somalia’s not even a country.
 They don’t have anything that resembles a country, and if it is a country, it’s considered just about the worst in the world.”

-Trump also addressed the January 7 killing of Renee Nicole Good, a 37-year-old US citizen and mother of three.
+Trump also used his podium to address the January 7 killing of Renee Nicole Good, a 37-year-old US citizen and mother of three.

-Good’s death was caught on video amid tensions in Minneapolis over the presence of agents from Immigration and Customs Enforcement (ICE).
-Bystander videos appeared to show Good parked in her car when ICE agents approached her, and when she started to move her vehicle away, an officer fired three shots into her window.
+Good’s death was caught on video amid tensions in Minneapolis, Minnesota, over the presence of agents from Immigration and Customs Enforcement (ICE).
+Footage appeared to show Good parked in her car when ICE agents approached her, and when she started to move her vehicle away, an officer fired three shots into her window.

 Her death provoked nationwide outrage and protests, as critics questioned the use of force as excessive.